yuschick/31-nights-of-horror-2018/README.md

 - Life
 - Session 9
 - The Girl with all the Gifts
-- Wolf Creek
+- Ravenous
 - Saw
 - Pumpkinhead
 - Terrifier
 - The Beyond
 - Oujia: Origin of Evil
 - Train to Busan
-- The Exorcism of Emily Rose
+- Wolf Creek
 - Annabelle Creation
 - Ghost Stories
 - Hell House LLC